What I Think of Jerry Jones (and NFL Playoff Games)

 This may seem unremarkable unless you consider the perpetual disappointment of this wasted franchise.
-You think the Detroit Lions or Buffalo Bills would be ranked near the top of NFL team memorabilia sales if they posted just one playoff victory in 18 years?
+Do you think the Detroit Lions or Buffalo Bills would be ranked near the top of NFL team memorabilia sales if they posted just one playoff victory in 18 years?
 Somebody is fooling somebody here.
 There are a lot of fools drinking Cowboy Kool-aid.

-And therein lies the wicked wizardry of the man responsible for the brewing the punch, behind the curtain, at the controls, pulling the levers.
+And therein lies the wicked wizardry of the man responsible for brewing the punch, behind the curtain, at the controls, pulling the levers.

 Ladies and gentlemen, meet Jerry Jones.

 He’s the megalomaniacal owner of the NFL’s Dallas Cowboys.
 He’s owned one of the world’s premier sports franchises (ranked number three in the world according to Forbes, valued at nearly $2 billion) for nearly 25 years.